alzyras/tracker/README_PLUGIN_SYSTEM.md

 - **Access Control**: Face recognition for authentication
 - **Research**: Data collection for ML training
 - **Monitoring**: Real-time person monitoring
+- **Activity Recognition**: Using SmolVLM for detailed activity description every 5 seconds
 - **Integration**: Embed in larger applications

 This framework provides a solid foundation for any person tracking application while keeping the core clean and extensible through the plugin system.